brobdingrag/paul/README.md

 <img src="images/homozygosity_ecdf.png" width="500">

-*In our simulation, embryo selection for height did not significantly increase homozygosity in the population when repeated over many generations (hundreds of years).*
+*Embryo selection for height did not significantly increase homozygosity in the population when repeated over many generations (hundreds of years).*

 <br>